You can explore the Tax settings in the Control Panel to add and manage taxes used in SI.

 You can create specific purchase taxes or use any existing ones you have set up.

-This prompt can be turned off/on via your Application Settings.
+This prompt can be turned OFF or ON via your Application settings.

-There is a setting to choose whether or not you want purchase tax to be included in your margin and markup calculations for products.
+There is a setting to choose whether to include purchase tax in your margin and markup calculations for products.

-There is a rule in SI that we will never change the unit price for a product with tax added.
+There is an SI rule that we will never change the unit price of a product with tax added.
 Instead, the margin and markup will recalculate.
-You can manually change the margin and markup to what you want it to be after applying the use tax to the product.
+You can manually change the margin and markup to what you want them to be after applying the use tax to the product.

 Avalara Tax Integration

-All users of SI will have the option of doing a tax lookup through Avalara for projects.
+All SI users will have the option to perform a tax lookup through Avalara for projects.

 You can also enter your Avalara account information for expanded tax functionality.